 Let’s talk about one of parenting’s greatest challenges: raising a mini-me.
 I absolutely love that my kid is straight up ballin’ when it comes to her reading skills.
 Yay!
 Not so yay?
 Her fear of failure, her fear of physically risky things like taking off the training wheels from her bike, and her avoidance of things that might actually challenge her.
 Basically, I know exactly what she’s thinking and feeling at all times because she’s more or less a mini-me.
-And because I want her to be better than me, I can’t stop pushing.
-It brings out the worst in me, clearly.
+Teaching your child to ride a bike might be one of your first big parenting challenges.
+In my case, I couldn’t stop pushing her!

 Mini-me is coming up on six years old (check out her birth story here), and yesterday, her daddy removed the training wheels, took her to the Baptist church parking lot down the street, gave her a gentle shove, and sent her coasting on her bike.
 She came back home confident, beaming ear to ear, and completely in love with both herself and her daddy.
 So naturally, I had to push her beyond her comfort zone and risk a complete backslide.